xma711/notebook/security/buffer_overflow/README.md

 Stack frame is the section of the stack that is presently active (presently executing function).
 It is pointed to by RBP, the base pointer.
 Question: where does the RBP point to? the top or the bottom of the stack frame?
--- i think it should be the bottom of the stack frame, because the top is pointed to by the stack pointer,  RSP.
+-- It should be the bottom of the stack frame, because the top is pointed to by the stack pointer,  RSP.

 RIP is the instruction pointer.
 It holds the address of the instruction that the CPU just loaded and is presently executing.